 - Influenza and Pneumonia

-- Clinical trials of new Hepatitis C combination treatment held in the country has shown not only a high 97% cure rate but also better efficacy of treating the most severe form of Hepatitis.
+- Clinical trials of new Hepatitis C combination treatment held in the country have shown not only a high 97% cure rate but also better efficacy of treating the most severe form of Hepatitis.

 - Hospital Kuala Lumpur was among the top 2 recruiters for a Cancer Registry study in Asia.